flox/nixexprs/docs/builders.md

 - If `isExecutable = true`, all binaries specified by the Haskell package

 #### Versions
 Haskell packages declared with this function in `./haskellPackages` are version-agnostic.
-See [version agnosticism](version-agnosticism.md) for more info on version-agnostic definitions.
+See [package sets](package-sets.md) for more info on version-agnostic definitions.
 This means:
 - The channel result will contain this package for all supported Haskell versions
 - The builder automatically uses the correct Haskell version